vironix-health/CKD-ZD-project/README.md

 # Repository Contents

-The functionality of the repository contents can be described in three distinct subdivisions: preprocessing the MIMIC-IV dataset, preprocessing the Hong et al. dataset, and feature analysis of a merged set combining data from both sources.
+The functionality of the repository contents can be described in three distinct subdivisions: preprocessing the MIMIC-IV dataset, preprocessing the Hong et al. dataset, and a subsequent feature analysis of a merged data set combining both sources.

 ## MIMIC-IV